jburguete/genetic/README.md

 Probably, it can be built in other systems, distributions, or versions but it has not been tested

-Download this repository and execute on a terminal:
+Download this repository and execute in a terminal:
 > $ git clone https://github.com/jburguete/genetic.git
 >
 > $ cd genetic/3.0.1